apache/flink/docs/dev/table/sql.zh.md

 ### Specifying a Query

-The following examples show how to specify a SQL queries on registered and inlined tables.
+The following examples show how to specify an SQL queries on registered and inlined tables.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">